Brandon Crawford Player Props: Giants vs. Padres

 Brandon Crawford At The Plate

-- Crawford is hitting .227 with eight doubles, four home runs and 17 walks.
+- Crawford has eight doubles, four home runs and 17 walks while hitting .229.

-- Crawford has picked up a hit in 23 of 45 games this season, with multiple hits five times.
+- Crawford has reached base via a hit in 24 games this season (of 46 played), and had multiple hits in five of those games.

-- He has hit a home run in four games this season (8.9%), homering in 2.5% of his chances at the plate.

-- Crawford has driven in a run in 14 games this season (31.1%), including four games with more than one RBI (8.9%).
+- Crawford has driven in a run in 15 games this year (32.6%), including four games with more than one RBI (8.7%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.